kjepo/AWS/README.md

     ]
 }
 ```
-where BUCKETNAME again is the name of your bucket.
+where "BUCKETNAME" again is the name of your bucket.

 ## Object ownership